 There is no doubt whatever that flossing your teeth is one of the best ways of preventing the build-up of plaque and keeping your teeth and gums clean and healthy.
 The only question that remains is the method you should use, water or traditional string flossing?

-Water flossing vs traditional flossing, which is better, and why?
+Water Flossing vs Regular, which is better, and why?

 When trying to decide which method is best for you, these are some of the things you should think about: